-Democrats resume arguments in Trump trial; Republicans seem unswayed
+Democrats use words of Trump allies against him in impeachment trial

 Other Republicans were more circumspect.
 Republican Senator Mitt Romney said, “Sorry, but I’m not going to be commenting on the evidence or process until the entire trial is over.”

-Schumer called the arguments presented by the Democratic managers “powerful,” “precise” and “devastating.”
+The top Senate Democrat, Chuck Schumer, called the arguments presented by the Democratic prosecutors “powerful,” “precise” and “devastating.”
 Referring to Senate Republicans, Schumer said, “It may have planted the first seed in their minds that, yes, perhaps the president did something very wrong here.”

-Trump denies wrongdoing and his fellow Republicans have said his conduct did not fit the description of “high crimes and misdemeanors” outlined in the U.S. Constitution as rationale to oust a president.
+Schumer also made a fresh appeal for Republican senators to join with Democrats in voting to allow witnesses and new evidence to be presented in the trial.
+Four Republicans would have to join the Democrats in order to win a simple majority vote.

 The Senate’s schedule means that Trump’s defense team, a group of White House lawyers and outside counsel who will be given three days for rebuttal to the Democratic opening arguments, would likely start to present their case on Saturday.